 - Low-fat milk, buttermilk, soy milk, etc. (limited to 2 cups 473 ml daily)

-Although there are no limits to the number of proteins to be consumed, it is important to note that they are to be consumed in small proportions.
+Although there are no limits to the number of proteins consumed, it is essential to note that they are to be consumed in small proportions.

-The following vegetables are not allowed in your phase 1 diet: carrots, beets, turnips, corn, peas, yams, white potatoes, and winter squash.
+The following vegetables are prohibited in your phase 1 diet: carrots, beets, turnips, corn, peas, yams, white potatoes, and winter squash.